How to shorten and customize a NATO strap featured picture

 Weld the new holes with heating up a piercing tool

 Trick Nr.
-3: How to go from a double pass nato to a single pass nato ?
+3: How to go from a double pass- to a single pass strap ?

-A regular NATO strap is a two-layer strap and the watch sits safe “between” the two layers.
+A regular nylon strap is a two-layer strap and the watch sits safe “between” the two layers.
 If the very rare case of spring bar failure occurs, the watch will still hang on its last spring bar between the strap and it won’t fall off your wrist.
 But it also adds additional height to your watch, which some people don’t like and also makes heavy watches “wobble” on top of your wrist.
-If you can’t find a single-pass NATO strap that you like, you can simply customize your classic NATO strap into a single-pass NATO strap. – If you want to learn more about NATO straps, check out our blog post “All you need to know about NATO straps” here.
+If you can’t find a single-pass strap that you like, you can simply customize your classic nylon strap into a single-pass nylon strap. – If you want to learn more about watch straps made of nylon, check out our blog post “All you need to know about Nylon (pull-through) Straps” here.

-1. Cut the second layer of your NATO strap
+1. Cut the second layer of your nylon strap

 Cut one layer of the NATO strap